Sword of Mana: Plot

 In Wendell, the two protagonists learn that Bogard and several other knights were instrumental in overthrowing the Vandole Empire twenty years prior, which had been abusing Mana, the source of magic.
 The hero states his intention to find the legendary Mana Sword in order to avenge his parents and the heroine reveals she has a pendant from her stepmother that is the key to the Mana Tree, the source of Mana.
 The unnamed man then reveals himself to be Julius and kidnaps the heroine for the pendant; during a failed rescue attempt the hero falls from an airship along with the pendant.
 After a side story resulting in the hero and heroine killing the Dark Lord's mother, who had been turned into a monster, the pendant is stolen and given to the Dark Lord.
 The protagonists chase after him.
 After the two defeat the Dark Lord, Julius reveals himself to be the last survivor of the Vandole Empire.
 Once gaining the pendant he mind controlled the heroine to use the pendant to give him control of the Mana Tree, which Vandole had attempted to do prior to being overthrown.
 Julius defeats the hero and heroine, and heads off to the Mana Tree.

 The hero and heroine split up to find the Mana Sword.
 After the hero passes trials to prove himself worthy of the sword, which first appears as a rusty blade, the two join forces to storm the Mana Tree and defeat Julius.
 They do so, but the tree is killed in the process; prior to death, the tree reveals that she was the heroine's mother, and asks the heroine to replace her as the next Mana Tree.
 The heroine agrees, and the two protagonists part ways.

 Development

 Origin

 After the release of the previous game in the Mana series, 1999's Legend of Mana, several members of the development team for the game left Square to form a new development studio, Brownie Brown.
 These included character designer Kameoka Shinichi and lead artist Kouji Tsuda, as well as several other writers and artists.
 The crew that stayed was merged with those behind Parasite Eve II, Brave Fencer Musashi and Chrono Cross to make Final Fantasy XI.
 Square, in turn, outsourced development of the fifth game in the Mana series to Brownie Brown.
 The producer for the game was Square's Koichi Ishii, who had directed or designed the previous games in the series.
-Ishii had served as the director for the original game in the series, Final Fantasy Adventure, which Sword of Mana is a remake of.
+Ishii had served as the director for the original game in the series, Final Fantasy Adventure, of which Sword of Mana is a remake.